Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps

-Only a fraction of the state’s population lives above the Arctic Circle, even if Alaska has a reputation for remoteness and northerly climes.
+Only a fraction of the state’s population lives above the Arctic Circle in tiny villages scattered across the tundra.
 The northernmost point in the United States sits just north of the community of Utqiagvik (formerly Barrow) and 350 miles above the Arctic Circle.

 Looking into the far reaches of the Arctic is well worth it for those who love venturing off the beaten path.
 Be advised, though — this is one of the places that actually gets months of daylight or darkness, depending on the time of year.